-PDRFs will be highly motivated to work as part of an interdisciplinary research team, grow their research expertise, engage policymakers and generate peer-reviewed publications in a critically important research area.
-Additionally, there is the opportunity to join the team working on climate change impacts and adaptation in Africa for the Intergovernmental Panel on Climate Change’s (IPCC) 6th Assessment Report, due in 2021.
+A research team from the African Climate and Development Initiative (ACDI) at the University of Cape Town is seeking a Postdoctoral Research Fellow (PDRF) to join a project forecasting climate change risks to wild food plants and the nutritional consequences for the communities that depend on them.
+The PDRF will be motivated to work as part of a diverse research team, engage with decision-makers in food systems and conservation, and generate peer-reviewed publications.
+Additionally, there is the opportunity to work with the ACDI-based team on climate change impacts and adaptation in Africa for the Intergovernmental Panel on Climate Change’s (IPCC) 6th Assessment Report, due in 2021.

 Excellent written and verbal communication skills in English.

-Desire and ability to work in an interdisciplinary research team setting.
+Desire and ability to work in and coordinate an international and interdisciplinary team.

-Demonstrated ability to code in R and/or Python, including analysis of biodiversity, climate or other geospatial datasets.
+Excellent technical ability to code in R and/or Python, including analysis of biodiversity, agriculture, climate or other geospatial datasets.

-Experience working in remote collaborations using GitHub and RStudio.
+Experience of controlling online collaborations of computer code using GitHub and RStudio.

 Experience working with climate data analysis software such as CDO for spatial and temporal analysis of climate data.